-UNK Special Collection is comprised of materials on select subject areas, such as the history of Nebraska, the Great Plains, and settlement of the West.
+UNK Special Collections is comprised of materials on select subject areas, such as the history of Nebraska and the Great Plains.
 For this collection the Library is committed to assembling primary and secondary scholarly materials on specific topics that support UNK's curricular and research needs.

 Statement on Harmful Material: Materials in UNK Archives and Special Collections are historical in nature and reflect the society in which they were produced.
 As such, they may contain racial, gender, sexual, religious, and other language and imagery that are offensive by today's standards.
 The documents, images, publications, and other materials have been retained in order to fully represent the materials in their original format.
 If the offensive text is not in the original, but in a finding aid, catalog record, or other description created by library employees, please contact Archives and Special Collections to bring this to our attention.
 Archives & Special Collections is guided by the core values of the Society of American Archivists.
 If you have questions about this statement or about Archives and Special Collections’ work, we welcome your feedback.
 Please contact us at archives@unk.edu or 308-865-8593.